I departed from the Mormon Church, effectively if not

 God, the God of Genesis, the God of St. Thomas Aquinas, the Mormon God?
 No,

-no, no, and no. But Einstein wrote of God as the rational order of the
+no, no, and no. If that makes me an atheist, then so be it.
+But Einstein wrote of God as the rational order of the

 universe.
 Do I believe in Einstein’s God.
 I suppose that I do.
 But none of